By Apollo 24|7, Published on- 01 November 2022 & Updated on - 04 November 2022

 Which doctor to consult: Neurologist

 Epilepsy is a neurological disorder that is responsible for causing recurrent seizures.
 These unprovoked seizures can occur at any time and place.
-In epilepsy, the patient’s brain activity fluctuates, causing extended periods of loss of awareness, sensations and unusual behaviour.
+In epilepsy, the patient’s brain activity fluctuates, causing extended periods of loss of awareness, sensations and unusual behavior.

 The seizures occur due to abnormal electrical discharges in a particular group of brain cells and this showcases different symptoms in each individual.
 For instance, some patients stare blankly at one specific spot during a seizure.
 Others may have involuntary and severe jerking of arms and legs while the episode lasts.